 6. Westbourne Grove – Notting Hill

 While wandering through the neighborhood, make sure to stop at some coffee shops, and bookstores.
 Since the Notting Hill movie as well is circling around the book store.
 As I have mentioned already, one of the best things to do in Notting Hill UK is to just wander around the streets.
-Westbourne Grove is the street you want to visit to find more colorful terraced houses, beautiful shops, bookshops, amazing restaurants, and cute cafes.
+Westbourne Grove is the street you want to visit to find more colorful terraced houses, beautiful shops, bookshops, amazing restaurants, and cute cafes in Notting Hill.
 It’s a retail street running through Notting Hill, where you can find anything your eyes and belly want!

 Wrapping up the best things to do in Notting Hill London